Microcontroller to Raspberry Pi WiFi MQTT communication

 NodeMCU send MQTT

-Check if MQTT Data is Received by Mosquitto
+Check if MQTT data is received by Mosquitto

 Before we continue, we want to make sure that the MQTT messages from the ESP8266 or ESP32 is received by the Mosquitto MQTT broker.
 Therefore we start the Mosquitto console on the Raspberry Pi to see the connecting publishers.
 Enter the following command in the console of the Raspberry Pi to start the Mosquitto console:

-Start Mosquitto console sudo mosquitto
+Start Mosquitto console

 Mosquitto see connected publisher